yatowoo/JpsiJet/README.md

 class AliDielectronCF;
 ```

+The __reducedTree__ was created as restructuring of dielectron package in [Oct 2015](https://github.com/alisw/AliPhysics/commit/8ccb5a33630bc3218175dd2eb19b7c1f62f6050e).
+With `AliAnalysisTaskReducedTreeMaker`, original AOD tree woud be filtered and converted to dst tree.

 ### Event selection

 The events are required to pass the physics selection ([Task](https://github.com/alisw/AliPhysics/blob/master/OADB/macros/AddTaskPhysicsSelection.C)) and have a reconstructed vertex.
 For $J/\psi$ analysis in high $p_{T}$ range, we select EMCal triggered electron (single) for dielectron reconstruction and use MB events to determine the rejection factor (RF) of EMCal.